 Despite the generalised epidemic, HIV prevalence and incidence is much higher in some populations.
 Based on the 2011 AIDS Indicator Survey (AIS), women are disproportionately more affected than men with an overall HIV prevalence of 8.3% among women versus 6.1% among men.
-HIV prevalence is also higher among the urban residents (8.7%) than their rural counterparts (7%), and among high risk populations commonly referred to as mostat-risk populations (MARPs).
+HIV prevalence is also higher among the urban residents (8.7%) than their rural counterparts (7%), and among high risk populations commonly referred to as most-at-risk populations (MARPs).
 The MARPs, as defined in the National HIV Strategic Plan, include fishing communities, sex workers, truck drivers, men who have sex with men (MSM), uniformed forces, among others.
-Fishing communities have a much higher prevalence ranging from 14% in the Lake Kyoga region to 20- also high, estimated at 33% among sex workers; 25-32% among truckers; 10-18% among uniformed personnel; and 13.7% among MSM.
+Fishing communities have a much higher prevalence ranging from 14% in the Lake Kyoga region to 20-42% in the districts surrounding Lake Victoria.
+HIV prevalence among other MARPs is also high, estimated at 33% among sex workers; 25-32% among truckers; 10-18% among uniformed personnel; and 13.7% among MSM.
 Despite the high HIV burden, HIV service uptake among MARPs is low due to various challenges including mobility, inability to tailor the models of service delivery to the special needs of these populations, and is partly constrained by the prevailing legal restrictions especially for sex workers and MSM.
 The high mobility also makes it difficult to link and retain MARPs in long-term care.